-Similarly, people tend to assume their partners know what they like in the bedroom.
-Often, people give no feedback on their experience in order to please a partner.
-So partners think whatever they are doing is right and keep doing it.
-This results in sex that is repetitive, mundane, or boring.
+People tend to assume their partners know what they like in the bedroom.
+Often, to please a partner, people give no feedback about their experience during sexual relations.
+The partner is left believing that whatever he or she has been doing is pleasing, and keeps doing it.
+This can result in sex that is repetitive, mundane, or boring.

 One of the best ways to make sexual communication easier is to take the conversation out of the bedroom.
 Here are some guidelines to get you started.

-- Make sure both people are ready to discuss their needs and wants.
+- Make sure both people are ready to discuss their needs.

 - Tell your partner what you need to feel safe.
 This could be anything from no laughing at suggestions to a requirement that the kids be asleep.